saprykins/GSP-345/README.md

 ----------------

-====================== TASK 5: Use a module from the Registry ====================== Copy and paste the following into the main.tf file:
+====================== TASK 5: Use a module from the Registry ====================== Add the following into the main.tf file:

 ----------------------------------------------------------------
 module "vpc" {
     source  = "terraform-google-modules/network/google"
-    version = "~> 3.2.2"
+    version = "~> 3.4.0"

     project_id   = var.project_id
-    network_name = "terraform-vpc"
+    network_name = "tf-vpc-16881"
     routing_mode = "GLOBAL"

     subnets = [